Piccolo7210/SprintBootLearning/Test/README.md

 List<Student> findStudentsAboveDepartmentAverageGPA();
 ```
 **Purpose**: Find students whose GPA is above their department's average.
-**Explanation**:
-- For each student, calculate the average GPA in their department
-- Return students who exceed this average

 ### Example 5: Advanced CASE Statement
 ```java